 Subtract: Miscellaneous expenditures to the extent not written off and carry forward losses

-If the Response to RfQ is submitted by a Bidding Consortium the financial requirement shall be met individually and collectively by all the Members in the Bidding Consortium.
+If the Response to RfQ is submitted by a Bidding Consortium, the financial requirement shall be met individually and collectively by all the Members in the Bidding Consortium.
 The financial requirement to be met by each Member of the Bidding Consortium shall be computed in proportion to the equity commitment made by each of them for investment in the Project.

 The Bidder may seek qualification on the basis of technical and financial capability of its Parent and/or its Affiliate(s) for the purpose of meeting the Qualification Requirements.
 However, in the case of the Bidder being a Consortium, the Lead Member has to meet the technical requirement on its own or by seeking the technical capability of its Parent and/or its Affiliate(s).
 Authorization for use of such technical or financial capability shall have to be provided from its Parent and/or Affiliate(s) as per format 4.10.
 The technical and financial capability of a particular company, including its Parents and/or Affiliates, shall not be used by more than one Bidder/ Member of a Bidding Consortium/ Bidding Company.